Gerald Hawkins

 Gerald Stanley Hawkins (20 April 1928- 26 May 2003) was a British-born American astronomer and author noted for his work in the field of archaeoastronomy.
 A professor and chair of the astronomy department at Boston University in the United States, he published in 1963 an analysis of Stonehenge in which he was the first to propose that it was an ancient astronomical observatory used to predict movements of the sun and moon, and that it was used as a computer.
 Archaeologists and other scholars have since demonstrated such sophisticated, complex planning and construction at other prehistoric earthwork sites, such as Cahokia in the U.S.

 Early life and education

-Gerald Hawkins was born in Great Yarmouth, England and studied physics and mathematics at the University of Nottingham.
-In 1952 he took a PhD in radio astronomy, studying under Sir Bernard Lovell at the University of Manchester.
+Gerald Hawkins was born in Great Yarmouth, England, and studied physics and mathematics at the University of Nottingham.
+In 1952, he took a PhD in radio astronomy, studying under Sir Bernard Lovell at the University of Manchester.

 Career

-In 1957 Hawkins became professor of astronomy and chairman of the department at Boston University in the United States.
+In 1957, Hawkins became professor of astronomy and chairman of the department at Boston University in the United States.
 He wrote widely on numerous subjects, including tektites, meteors and the steady-state universe theory.
-Born in England, he became an American citizen in 1965.
+He became an American citizen in 1965.